 SIIDshare is a student run enterprise that operates as an NGO embedded within Sheffield Institute for International Development (SIID).
 SIIDshare values learning beyond your degree, challenging yourself, broadening experiences and developing individual strengths and skills.
 Many of the activities undertaken with SIIDshare can count towards your HEAR.

 Learning a language is a great way to boost your CV and expand your horizons.
 The University provides opportunities for you to learn 20 different languages, from absolute beginner to advanced level, including Arabic, Chinese (Mandarin) and Spanish.

 There are also many shorter courses offered by Give it a Go which can count towards your HEAR.
-All courses are recognised by HEAR and the Sheffield Graduate Award.
+All courses are recognised by HEAR.
 You will receive a certificate of attendance on successful completion.

 Studying abroad is one of the best opportunities the University offers.
 During my time abroad, I realised just how many opportunities are available to us in the world so long as we are willing to immerse ourselves in other cultures.
 Combining travel with study is the best experience you can have.
 Not only did I make amazing friends for life from countries around the world, but I saw some amazing places and did some amazing things that I never thought I would do.